Phacellophora

-Phacellophora camtschatica, commonly known as the fried egg jellyfish or egg-yolk jellyfish, is a very large jellyfish in the family Phacellophoridae.
-This species can be easily identified by the yellow coloration in the center of its body which closely resembles an egg yolk, hence how it got its common name.
+Phacellophora, commonly known as the fried egg jellyfish or egg-yolk jellyfish, is a very large jellyfish in the monotypic family Phacellophoridae containing a single species Phacellophora camtschatica.
+This genus can be easily identified by the yellow coloration in the center of its body which closely resembles an egg yolk, hence its common name.
 Some individuals can have a bell close to 60 cm (2 ft) in diameter, and most individuals have 16 clusters of up to a few dozen tentacles, each up to 6 m (20 ft) long.
 A smaller jellyfish, Cotylorhiza tuberculata, typically found in warmer water, particularly in the Mediterranean Sea, is also popularly called a fried egg jellyfish.
 Also, P. camtschatica is sometimes confused with the Lion's mane jellyfish (Cyanea capillata).

 It feeds primarily by collecting medusae and plankton with its tentacles, and bringing them into its mouth for digestion.
 It is capable of only limited motion, and mostly drifts with the current, even when swimming.
 This species and most of its relatives in the Cnidaria phylum often use suspension feeding as their main food gathering strategy.

 The body of this jellyfish does not contain any respiratory, circulatory, or excretory systems.
 Instead, it uses its large surface area to accomplish these things.
-Also, this species (and all others in the phylum cnidaria) lack a mesoderm and instead uses mesolgea.
-Therefore, there are not three true tissue layers, in turn making this species (and all other cnidarians) diploblastic not triploblastic.
+Also, this species (and all others in the phylum cnidaria) lack a mesoderm and instead uses mesoglea.
+Therefore, there are not three true tissue layers, in turn making this species (and all other cnidarians) diploblastic, not triploblastic.

 The reproduction and life cycle of this jellyfish has been well documented.
 It mostly follows the same life cycle as other members in the class Scyphozoa.
 It alternates between a polyp form that reproduces asexually and a medusa form that reproduces sexually.
-These jellyfish are a cool water species found in most of the world’s oceans, but most commonly in the Northern Pacific.
+These jellyfish are a cool water species found in most of the world's oceans, but most commonly in the Northern Pacific.

 Taxonomy and systematics

+Phacellophora has only one species, P. camtschatica.
 P. camtschatica is a large jellyfish that has a yellow center, resembling a broken egg yolk, surrounded by opaque, white tissue.
 This jellyfish is the representative of the family Phacellophoridae in the class of Scyphozoa.This jellyfish was once believed to be part of the family, Ulmaridae, but the juvenile characteristics did not match the family characteristics of Ulmaridae or Cyaneidae.
-Due to these findings, the family Phacellophoridae was created specifically for this species, serving as an intermediate between Cyaneidae and Ulmaridae.
+Due to these findings, the family Phacellophoridae was created specifically for this genus, serving as an intermediate between Cyaneidae and Ulmaridae.
 Key distinguishing features are a gastric cavity with radial canals joining a marginal ring canal, as well as broad curtain-like oral arms; and subumbrellar tentacles in 16 linear clusters.
-Currently, P. camtschatica is the sole member of the family Phacellophoridae.
+Currently, Phacellophora is the sole member of the family Phacellophoridae.
 However, the latest phylogenetic analyses actually suggest the genus Phacellophora is a member of the family Ulmaridae.
 Furthermore, cryptic diversity is evident within the genus Phacellophora, with at least three or four distinct species.